Historical Sites of the Wichitas ToursMarch 8 - 29, 2014; Reservations taken Monday March 3, 2014

 Each tour will depart promptly at 1:30 p.m. and will last approximately three hours.
 Due to the length of the tour, all children must be at least eight years of age to participate.
 There will be a $5.00 per person reservation fee collected at the time of check-in.
 Reservations will be retained until ten minutes prior to the beginning of each program.
 After that time, stand-by replacements will be accepted.

 The Refuge's public interpretive program is intended for individuals and family groups of six persons or less.
 Only one family's reservation will be accepted per telephone call.
-We regret we cannot offer group tours but invite all interested individuals to call for reservations by telephoning the Refuge Visitor Center at (580) 429-2151, 8 a.m. - 4:30 p.m., beginning Monday, February 25, 2013.
+We regret we cannot offer group tours but invite all interested individuals to call for reservations by telephoning the Refuge Visitor Center at (580) 429-2151, 9 a.m. - 5:00 p.m., beginning on the reservation date indicated above.
 Wheelchair access is available if requested at time of reservation.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect and enhance fish, wildlife, plants and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.